scikit-learn-contrib/imbalanced-learn/doc/over_sampling.rst

 SMOTE might connect inliers and outliers while ADASYN might focus solely on outliers which, in both cases, might lead to a sub-optimal decision function.
 In this regard, SMOTE offers three additional options to generate samples.
-Those methods focus on samples near of the border of the optimal decision function and will generate samples in the opposite direction of the nearest neighbors class.
+Those methods focus on samples near the border of the optimal decision function and will generate samples in the opposite direction of the nearest neighbors class.
 Those variants are presented in the figure below.